LAION-AI/Open-Assistant/data/datasets/biostars_qa/README.md

 # Code Details

+- Executing the script will perform the entire process end-to-end.
-- get_biostars_dataset.py: This script downloads the content from [Biostars API](https://www.biostars.org/info/api/); each post is downloaded as an individual JSON file
+- `get_biostars_dataset()`: This function downloads the content from [Biostars API](https://www.biostars.org/info/api/); each post is downloaded as an individual JSON file
-- extract_accepted_data.py: This script loads the individual files to Pandas then extracts out question/answer pairs.
+- `extract_accepted_data()`: This function loads the individual files to Pandas then extracts out question/answer pairs.
 Questions were included if they were an accepted answer and the question had at least 1 vote.
 The content is then formatted as a Apache Parquet dataset with columns: INSTRUCTION, RESPONSE,